awsdocs/amazon-eks-user-guide/doc_source/network_reqs.md

 ## Subnet tagging requirement<a name="vpc-subnet-tagging"></a>

-When you create your Amazon EKS cluster, Amazon EKS tags the subnets you specify in the following way so that Kubernetes can discover them:
+Subnet tagging is required if you will use Kubernetes for service or ingress objects that need to create AWS load balancers.
+As a convenience when you create your Amazon EKS cluster, Amazon EKS tags the subnets you specify in the following way so that Kubernetes can discover them for creating load balancers:

 | Key | Value |